tek5030/lab-pose-estimation/README.md

 ![Illustration of pose estimation from 3D-2D correspondences](lab-guide/img/pose_estimation.png)

-Start by cloning this repository on your machine.
+**Start** by cloning this repository on your machine.

-Then open the lab project in your editor.
+Then, open the lab project in CLion using the cmake-file in the base directory:
+`lab-pose-estimation/CMakeLists.txt`.
+If you are uncertain about how this is done, please take a look at [the intro lab].

 The lab is carried out by following these steps:
 1. [Get an overview](lab-guide/1-get-an-overview.md)